-Rabarber: Simplified Authorization for Rails
+Rabarber: Role-Based Authorization for Rails

 Table of Contents

-Gem usage:
+Gem Usage:

 - Installation